wenewzhang/mixin_network-nodejs-bot2/README2.md

 -----END RSA PRIVATE KEY-----`,
 };
 ```
 You just need to fill missing content.
-The missin
+The missing content include:
 - **clientId** You can find the uuid format number in dashboard.
 - **client secret** You can click the generate client secret link in dash board to generate one

 A full config.js can find [here](https://github.com/wenewzhang/mixin_network-nodejs-bot2/blob/master/config2.js)

-## Source code brief explanation
+## Source code explanation
 > app2.js define acceptable actions
 ```javascript
 const ValidActions = ["ACKNOWLEDGE_MESSAGE_RECEIPT" ,"CREATE_MESSAGE", "LIST_PENDING_MESSAGES"];
 ```

-create a payment link to user when user ask 'pay'
+create a payment link to user when user send 'pay' to bot
 ```javascript
 if (text === 'pay') {
   let payLink = "https://mixin.one/pay?recipient=" +